NOA Dental Clinic

 Thanks to our valued patients’ reviews and recommendations, we are arguably regarded amongst the leading dental clinics in Dubai, offering dental services with a personal touch.

-Accreditations of our dentists in Dubai
+Accreditations of our dentist in Dubai

 Preventive dental visits play a key role in your oral health.
 It helps to identify a problem before it becomes serious.
 Tooth decay and gum disease are some of the problems that can be detected earlier, during a clinical checkup.
 Tooth decay does not hurt when it is on the outer enamel layer.
 It is only when the decay progresses into the dentine layer, does it become painful.
 Likewise, early stages of gum disease can progress painlessly producing obvious symptoms only in advanced stages of the disease.